Financial-Times/engineering-progression/site/pages/faq.md

 ## Are competencies weighted / are some competencies more important than others?

 No, competencies are not weighted.
-Meeting one competency over another is not an indication that one engineer is closer to promotion than another engineer.
+No competency is more important than any other for an engineer's progression.